 MEDIA MEET is the annual international conference of the Department of Media Studies, CHRIST (Deemed to be University) Bangalore, India.
+This year's event, themed DATA ART+, is a dynamic forum designed to foster a robust network between academia and industry.

 I moderated the panel "Art as Expression" with Aijaz Khan, Appupen and Shehnad Jalal.